14th Sunday of the Year

 - Thursday – The sick, their families, NHS staff & Care Workers

-- Sunday: 10.30 in Church – For the intentions of all our parishioners – booking necessary
+- Sunday: 10.30am in St. Patrick’s Church – For the intentions of all our parishioners – booking required

-As you are unable to celebrate Mass with him in Church, you may wish to make this act of spiritual communion:
+When you are unable to celebrate Mass with in Church, you may wish to make this act of spiritual communion:

 Lord Jesus, I believe that you are present in the most Blessed Sacrament.
 I love you above all things and I desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.